npretor/npretor_udacity_DDPG/README.md

 ```

 ### Project overview and environment
-The environment is considered solved
+The environment is considered solved when the agent is able to receive an average reward (over 100 episodes, and over all 20 agents) of at least +30.